 Simple English definitions for legal terms

-Read a random definition: testamentary trustee
+Read a random definition: rigging the market

 A title search is when someone looks through public records to make sure there are no problems with who owns a property.
 This is important so that people who want to buy or lend money for the property don't have any surprises later on.
 Different laws can affect how the search is done.